·StorageOwnerAdvisor Team

 The dominant platforms are:

-- StorageAuctions.com — established player with a large bidder base
+• StorageAuctions.com.
+An established player with a large bidder base.

 Why Online Has Won

-- Bidder pool: Online auctions attract hundreds of registered bidders rather than the half-dozen locals at an in-person sale.
+• Bidder pool: Online auctions pull hundreds of registered bidders instead of the half dozen locals who show up to an in-person sale.

-- Compliance: The platforms automate notice publication and produce a clear audit trail of bids and payment.
+• Compliance: The platforms automate notice publication and produce a clean audit trail of bids and payment.

-For most operators, the only reason to run an in-person auction today is when the unit contains a vehicle that requires title transfer, or when state law specifically requires it.
+For most operators, the only reason to run an in-person auction these days is when the unit contains a vehicle that requires a title transfer, or when state law specifically requires it.

 5. After the Sale: Disbursement of Proceeds

 The sale is over and the winning bidder has paid.
-Now you have a final and frequently misunderstood obligation: handling the money correctly.
-This is where many operators inadvertently violate the lien statute.
+Now you have one last obligation that operators get wrong all the time: handling the money correctly.
+This is where a lot of facilities accidentally violate the lien statute.

 The Standard Order of Distribution

-Pocketing excess proceeds — even unintentionally, by simply leaving them in the operating account — is one of the fastest ways to be sued by a former tenant.
+Pocketing excess proceeds, even by accident (by leaving them in the operating account, for example), is one of the fastest ways to get sued by a former tenant.
 Track every auction's accounting separately.

 6. Common Auction Mistakes (and How to Avoid Them)

-Across thousands of facility audits and operator interviews, the same handful of auction mistakes show up over and over.
-Avoiding them is mostly a matter of having a written process and following it.
+The same handful of auction mistakes show up over and over across the industry.
+Avoiding them is mostly a matter of having a written process and actually following it.

 Mistake 1: Improper Notice

-The single most common reason an auction is challenged is that the tenant claims they were never properly notified.
-Always send notices by the method specified in your state statute and your rental agreement, retain delivery confirmations, and document the date of every contact attempt.
+The number one reason an auction gets challenged is the tenant claiming they were never properly notified.
+Always send notices by the method spelled out in your state statute and your rental agreement.
+Keep delivery confirmations.
+Document the date of every contact attempt.

 Mistake 2: Accepting Partial Payment Mid-Process

 A tenant sends in $50 toward a $700 balance the day before the auction.
-In most states, accepting that payment can void the lien process and force you to start over.
-Either reject partial payments outright, or confirm with your attorney before accepting any payment once the lien process has begun.
+In most states, accepting that payment voids the lien process and forces you to start over.
+Either reject partial payments outright, or check with your attorney before accepting any payment once the lien process has started.

 Mistake 3: Selling Items That Shouldn't Be Sold

-Items that cannot legally be sold at a storage auction commonly include firearms, prescription medications, and certain vehicles without title.
-If you find these during inventory, set them aside and consult your state statute or attorney before proceeding.
+Items that can't legally be sold at a storage auction commonly include firearms, prescription medications, and certain vehicles without a title.
+If you find any of these during inventory, set them aside and check your state statute or your attorney before going further.

 Mistake 4: Skipping Insurance and Documentation